hazelcast/hazelcast-jet-contrib/elasticsearch/elasticsearch-5/README.md

 #### As a Sink

-ElasticSearch sink (`ElasticSearch.elasticSearch()`) is used to index objects from Hazelcast Jet Pipeline to ElasticSearch .
+ElasticSearch sink (`ElasticSearchSinks.elasticSearch()`) is used to index objects from Hazelcast Jet Pipeline to ElasticSearch.

-Here is a very simple pipeline which reads out some users from Hazelcast List and indexes them to ElasticSearch.
+Here is a very simple pipeline which reads out some users from Hazelcast List and indexes them to ElasticSearch:

 ```java
 Pipeline p = Pipeline.create();